 This page has information on Amy's exhibited works and curated exhibitions (incl.
 Every Forest A Reframing, 2017; Were X A Tree, 2016; Pine, 2013; and Time, the deer, is in the wood of Hallaig, 2013), as well as occasional published artworks and commissioned record covers.
 There are also some details from Amy's painting in different media (on canvas, wood, marble, or stone, and often using oil paints, acrylic, liquid bronze, or degraded plant material).
-The themes are often linked to memory or to natural history, as in her glass paintings, featured in the Oxonian Review (link).
+The themes are often linked to memory or to natural history.